 Costs incurred in the research and development of the Company's product candidates are expensed as incurred.
 Research and development expenses consist of costs incurred in performing research and development activities, including activities associated with performing services under grant revenue contracts and include salaries and benefits, stock compensation, research-related subcontractors and consultants, supplies and overhead costs.
 Advance payments made to suppliers and contract research organizations are classified as prepaid research and development and are expensed as research and development as the supplies are consumed and the contract services are provided.
-During the period ended March 31, 2024 and 2023 the Company incurred expenses of approximately \$90 thousand, respectively with a related party vendor included in research and development expenses.
-As at the period ended March 31, 2024 and December 31, 2023 the Company had a payable balance with a related party vendor of approximately \$109 thousand and \$57 thousand, respectively included in accounts payable and accrued expenses.
+During the three and six months ended June 30, 2024, the Company incurred expenses of approximately \$175 thousand and \$297 thousand, respectively, with a related party vendor included in research and development expenses.
+During the three and six months ended June 30, 2023, the Company did not incur any expenses with a related party vendor that were included in research and development expenses.
+As at the period ended June 30, 2024 and December 31, 2023, the Company had a payable or accrued expense balance with a related party vendor of approximately \$125 thousand and \$57 thousand, respectively, included in accounts payable and accrued expenses.